JulienNgando/julienngandoceamIs26.github.io/pages/about-me.md

       description: Comics and anime have my whole heart!

   gallery:
-    - image: /assets/images/gallery-1.svg
+    - image: /assets/images/IMG_2454.jpg
-      caption: A great day on the trail.
+      caption: A great talk with one of my friends.
     - image: /assets/images/gallery-2.svg
       caption: One of my recent illustrations.
     - image: /assets/images/gallery-3.svg